To her mother, Jaclyn, Zoey is a wonder. Watching her now, she can’t help but think how far she has come from her medical problems as a baby.

 The Hardys had never been to CHOP before, but once they arrived, they sensed a break in the tension and fear that had been building inside them.

-“As soon as we got to her room, there were so many people surrounding her," Jackie says.
+“As soon as we got to her room, there were so many people surrounding her," Jaclyn says.
 "I felt safe.
 I felt a sense of peace.
+They gave us the news that would change our life forever: that Zoey had congenital heart disease.
+But they also told us it could be treated with surgery.
 It was the first time I heard someone say that she had a fighting chance.”

-Zoey's first surgery was performed by Thomas Spray, MD, chief of the Division of Cardiothoracic Surgery, on her third day at CHOP.
+Zoey's first surgery was performed by Thomas Spray, MD, chief of the Division of Cardiothoracic Surgery, on her third day at CHOP, when she was 10 days old.

-“We saw her an hour after the surgery,” says Jackie.
+“We saw her an hour after the surgery,” says Jaclyn.
 “It was so scary.
 She was still intubated, and she didn’t look like the little baby I gave birth to.”

 Zoey had other complications that required her to stay at CHOP for a month after that first surgery.
 She had several feeding issues and suffered from pyloric stenosis, a narrowing of the stomach muscles, and needed another surgery.
 She went home three days later.